-The VSH makes appropriate arrangements in place to meet the training needs and support of those responsible for promoting the educational achievement of Looked After and Previously Looked After children.
-This includes carers, social workers, Designated Teachers, school governors, other school staff and IROs.
+The VSH should ensure that there are appropriate arrangements in place to meet the training needs of those responsible for promoting the educational achievement of Looked After and Previously Looked After Children.
+This includes carers, social workers, Designated Teachers and IROs.

 Such training, among other things, should include information about school admission arrangements; Special Educational Needs; attendance and exclusions; homework; choosing GCSE options; managing any challenging behaviour in relation to education settings; promoting positive educational and recreational activities and supporting children to be aspirational for their future education; training and employment, and the importance of listening to and taking account of the child's wishes and feelings about education and the PEP process.

-VSHs have access to a secure email account that enables them to exchange information securely with other VSHs in whose area they have placed children.
+VSHs should have access to a secure email account that enables them to exchange information securely with other VSHs in whose area they have placed children.